 - Restaurants nearby

-- Make a picnic, head up to Elantxobe and hike around Cape Ogoño - huge watery views wait.
-Then head down to the painted forest at Kortezubi, where the trees are rather more beautiful than nature intended
+- Take a picnic to Elantxobe, hike around Cape Ogoño for huge watery views, then head down to the painted forest at Kortezubi

 Activities on site or nearby include:

 - Museums / galleries

 Children are very welcome at Ea Astei.
 They will feel right at home in the hill-top gardens, with lots to explore.
 Quite apart from the heated pool and swings, there are two pergolas, hammocks, rabbits hopping around, and the gentlest dog in the world: Tin Tin, who is blind and deaf.

 An airy barn houses foosball and table tennis, and little ones can zoom around on the tractor and scooters.
 Baby cots and extra beds are available, and there are laundry facilities.
 There are superb beaches for children nearby - we loved Laga and Lekeitio - and Mertxe knows all the best local attractions for families.

 Family friendly accommodation:

 Traditional, spacious Etxeaundi has 2 double bedrooms, plus space for a rollaway bed and cot.
 Also in the main house, an extra bed can be squeezed into Sabai's bedroom.
 Stilted one-bedroom Garaixe only has space for a baby cot.

 For ample space and style, go for passivehaus apartment Vita (sleeping 6), best for older children, or Okana (sleeping 4), with its private garden.
 The compact Etxola cabin has a double bedroom and a bunk room with 2 beds, but no lounge.